 7 Financial Regulations Standing Orders

-The Financial Regulations Standing Orders which can be found at Appendix D, have been reviewed and the following changes are proposed:
+The Financial Regulations Standing Orders which can be found at Appendix D, have been reviewed and the following changes are proposed.
+Any additions proposed are shown in bold italic type and proposed deletions are struck through.